-If your shirt has any pleats, you need to be extra careful with this step.
+If your shirt has any pleats, you must be extra careful with this step.
 Work your way under the pleats before ironing over them.
-Iron the rest of the back of the shirt.
+Iron the rest of the shirt’s back.

 You’ll need to move the shirt around the ironing board to cover every inch.
 If you have stubborn creases, spritz with water.
 Some irons have a spritz setting built into them.

 The yoke is the back and shoulder part of your shirts.
 Start from one shoulder and iron towards the middle.
 Turn the shirt around and repeat on the other shoulder.